goudete/Cargoful/ReadMe.md

 	- download packages:
 		- pip install -r requirements.txt
 		- note on Mac: may get an error trying to install mysqlclient.
-If this error persists, delete the line in requirements.txt that says 'mysqlclient'
+If this error persists, delete the line in requirements.txt that says 'mysqlclient==1.4.6'

 4. Run Server
 	- move into 'src' folder